oddrealm/modding/README.md

 PART 1: CREATING A MOD

+NOTE: There is a tool to help view and edit data under TinyBeast > DataEdit.
+It isn't required to make mods, but it is useful for viewing and editing data in a more organized manner.

 There are many types of data objects to edit and create using this project, but, for this example, I'll walk you through creating a new item (Iron Shovel 2h).
 This should give you a basic understanding of the modding pipeline.